Khemnichak metro station

-Khemnichak is an upcoming elevated interchange metro station on the Blue Line and the Red Line of Patna Metro in Patna, Bihar, India.
+Khemnichak is an elevated interchange metro station on the Blue Line and the Red Line of Patna Metro in Patna, Bihar, India.
 The Red Line terminates at this metro station.

 Khemnichak is part of the priority corridor of the Patna Metro, which includes stations from Malahi Pakri to New ISBT.
 This corridor is scheduled to open on 15 August 2025; however, Khemni Chak station will not be operational at that time, as it is still under construction.
 The delay was primarily caused by land acquisition issues.

 Overview

 Khemnichak metro station is part of the priority corridor of the Patna Metro, along with New ISBT, Zero Mile, Bhootnath, and Kheminichak Metro stations.
 This metro station will serve the Khemnichak and the new bypass area.